 There are two tracks for submission to NeurReps.
 Submissions to both tracks will be featured during the workshop's poster session, and a subset of all submissions will be selected for spotlight talks.

 NeurReps Proceedings papers may be up to 9 pages long, excluding references and appendices.
-Accepted papers will be published in the Proceedings of Machine Learning Research (PMLR) Volume on Symmetry and Geometry in Neural Representations.
+Accepted papers are intended to be published in a dedicated workshop proceedings volume.
 This track is appropriate for self-contained research papers with a high degree of development.

 Extended abstracts may be up to 4 pages long, excluding references and appendices.
 This track creates space for contributions such as early-stage results, insightful negative findings, opinion pieces, or novel datasets.
 Extended abstracts will not be included in the PMLR volume, but authors may post to arXiv under the NeurReps index.